 Take the ferry back to Sorrento

-After your fabulous day on the Isle of Capri, take the ferry back to your start point.
+After your fabulous trip to Capri, take the ferry back to your start point.
 Make sure you know the time the last ferry for the day departs on the day you visit the island.

 On your ferry ride back, opt for seats on the open upper deck if they are available.
 We had a lovely ferry ride back to Sorrento, with views of Mount Vesuvius, the volcano that destroyed the ancient towns of Pompeii and Herculaneum.